-So far, although there are many proposed alternatives, all observational and experimental tests are consistent with general relativity.^{18,185,189,190,194-196} In particular, the loudest signal from merging black holes to date, GW150914, is in good agreement with general relativity.197 The observation of GW150914 is consistent with the "No-Hair Theorem"193 at about the ~ 10% level, meaning that to this confidence, the remnant left behind from the merger is a Kerr black hole.
-GW170817, a precisely located binary-neutron-star coalescence20 accompanied by electromagnetic counterparts,198 constrained the graviton mass to < $4.7 \times 10^{-23} \text{ eV}/c^2$, provided tight constraints on possible violations of Lorentz and parity invariances, and constrained the gravitational wave speed to light speed within about one part in 1016 and thereby ruled out a number of alternative gravity theories that were invoked to explain dark energy.
+So far, although there are many proposed alternatives, all observational and experimental tests are consistent with general relativity. $^{18,208,212,213,217-219}$ In particular, the loudest signal from merging black holes to date, GW150914, is in good agreement with general relativity. $^{220}$ GW150914 is consistent with the "No-Hair Theorem" $^{216}$ at about the $\sim 10\%$ level: specifically, two inferences of the remnant mass and spin (one via recovering the fundamental ringdown gravitational-wave mode and one overtone, using data as early as the time of peak amplitude, and the other via recovering the fundamental mode using data starting 3 ms after the peak) agree to within $\sim 10\%$ - evidence to this confidence level that the remnant is a Kerr black hole.
+GW170817, a binary-neutron-star coalescence $^{20}$ accompanied by electromagnetic counterparts, $^{221}$ constrained the graviton mass to $< 4.7 \times 10^{-23}$ eV/ $c^2$ , provided tight constraints on possible violations of Lorentz and parity invariances, and constrained the gravitational wave speed to light speed within about one part in $10^{16}$ , ruling out a number of alternative gravity theories that were invoked to explain dark energy.

-Cosmic Explorer will test general relativity at unprecedented precision, with the potential to discover physical effects beyond general relativity that are too subtle for current-generation instruments to measure.
-For instance, general relativity has a massless exchange boson (i.e., the graviton); with coincident detection of gravitational waves and gamma-ray bursts at redshifts of $z \sim 5$, Cosmic Explorer and its electromagnetic partner observatories would constrain the graviton mass three orders of magnitude better than current observatories.
-General relativity also is Lorentz invariant, although its experimental confirmation is not as robust1 as the tremendous accuracy achieved in particle physics,199 and it is parity invariant, although some quantum-gravity theories (e.g., Ref.
-[200]) predict parity violations.
+Cosmic Explorer will test general relativity at unprecedented precision, with the potential to discover physical effects, either predicted by general relativity or by theories beyond general relativity, that are too subtle for current-generation instruments to measure.
+For instance, unlike today's detectors, next-generation detectors, such as Cosmic Explorer, will be sufficiently sensitive to detect (statistically, from many observations) the gravitational-wave memory effect, which is a change in displacement, predicted by general relativity, that remains after a gravitational wave has passed by. $^{222}$ As another example, general relativity has a massless exchange boson (i.e., the graviton); with coincident detection of gravitational waves and gamma-ray bursts at redshifts of $z \sim 5$ , Cosmic Explorer and its electromagnetic partner observatories would constrain the graviton mass three orders of magnitude better than current observatories.
+General relativity also is Lorentz invariant, although its experimental confirmation is not as robust as the tremendous accuracy achieved in particle physics, and it is parity invariant, although some quantum-gravity theories (e.g., Ref. $^{224,225}$ ) predict parity violations.
 As another example, general relativity satisfies the equivalence principle and has two tensor polarizations for gravitational waves.
-But alternative theories that, motivated by the low-energy limit of quantum gravity, introduce additional degrees of freedom (such as a scalar field), violate the equivalence principle and lead to additional gravitational-wave polarizations-while modifying compact-binary gravitationalwave emission.^{201-203} Discovering even one such violation of general relativity, however small, would revolutionize our understanding of fundamental physics.
+But alternative theories that, motivated by the low-energy limit of quantum gravity, introduce additional degrees of freedom (such as a scalar field), violate the equivalence principle and lead to additional gravitational-wave polarizations - while modifying compact-binary gravitational-wave emission. $^{226-228}$ Discovering even one such violation of general relativity, however small, would revolutionize our understanding of fundamental physics.